runfalk/certbot-dns-loopia/README.rst

   INI file with ``user`` and ``password`` for your Loopia API user. ``user`` normally has the format ``user@loopiaapi``.

-The credential file must have the folling format:
+The credentials file must have the folling format:

 .. code-block::